kartonfarkas/api_docs/source/suite/emails/uploading_files.rst

 Result Data Structure
 ---------------------

-d:integer
+ * id:integer
-folder:integer
+ * folder:integer
-filename:string
+ * filename:string
-size:integer
+ * size:integer
-original_name:string, where
+ * original_name:string
- * filename – Resulting file name in the media database after upload
- * original_name – File name provided in the request
+Where *filename* is the resulting file name in the media database after upload, and *original_name* is the file name provided in the request

 JSON Payload Example
 --------------------